pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 4. Click save.
 It may take a couple of minutes before the upgrade is complete.

-## Limitations
+## Things to consider
+* The camera needs Internet access during installation.
-- Installing Node-RED on Axis devices with limited RAM and FLASH may not work
+* Installing Node-RED on older Axis devices with limited RAM and FLASH may not work
-- Some imported Node-RED packages may not work due to limitations in Axis device
+* Some imported Node-RED packages may not work due to limitations in Axis device

 ## Security recommendations
 Node-RED on an Axis devices do not use the device HTTP server nor the devices user authentication.
 Anyone with access